 Jasmine joined CoLab in January 2011.
 Her primary responsibilities include coordinating scheduling and travel for the executive director and staff, and overseeing the overall management of the lab space.
 Prior to joining MIT Jasmine worked for Cambridge Health Alliance for four years as an Administrative Assistant in the Community Affairs Department.
 Jasmine has extensive experience in travel coordination and accounting having also worked for TNT Vacations as a Booking Agent and as an Accounts Receivable Assistant.

+Previously, Alyssa led CoLab's work in Puerto Rico focused on community-led natural resource management and alternative economic development strategies.
 Before coming to MIT, she worked with the United Nations Development Fund for Women in Ecuador and Colombia on projects dedicated to promoting economic and civic participation in the Andean Region.
-Ms. Bryson holds a Masters in City Planning from MIT and a BA in Political Science from Northwestern University.
+Ms. Bryson holds a BA in Political Science from Northwestern University and a Masters in City Planning from MIT.
 Her Masters thesis used participatory mapping to examine how residents use their physical, sociopolitical, and economic mobility to adapt to situations of severe violence in peripheral neighborhoods of Bogotá, Colombia.

 Program Director, Just Urban Economies